 - 1. Download the appliance and start it.
 You need to choose format depending on your target environment. - 2.
-Everything should be set up immediately after boot, though you will want to adjust some settings to improve security, see SUSE Studio appliance.
+Everything should be set up immediately after boot, though you will want to adjust some settings to improve security, see Weblate as a SUSE Studio appliance.